Millz98/PersonalPath/README.md

 - React
 - React Router for navigation
 - Context API for state management
-- Modern CSS for styling
+- Modern CSS for a clean, responsive design

 ## Project Structure